codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 2: Modify Argo CD Application

-In this step, you'll modify the Argo CD Application's manifest to remove `finalizers`, if any, and also remove the Application from the `argocd` `namespace` it is assigned to by default.
+Modify the Argo CD Application's manifest to remove `finalizers`, if any, and also remove the Application from the `argocd` `namespace` it is assigned to by default.

+* Remove `metadata.namespace: argocd`.
+* Remove `metadata.finalizers`.

-Here's an example of a manifest for an Argo CD Application with `finalizers`.
+Below is an example of a manifest for an Argo CD Application with `finalizers`.

 ```yaml
 apiVersion: argoproj.io/v1alpha1